-By default, the list command displays a list of all subsystems in the distribution inventory; but you can also display a complete list of target software using the view command (see "Using the View Commands Menu" on page 92 for additional ways of using view to control list displays).
+By default, the list command displays a list of all subsystems in the distribution inventory; but you can also display a complete list of software on the target using the view command (see "Using the View Commands Menu" on page 66 for additional ways of using view to control list displays).
 As you select software for installation or removal (step 4 of this procedure), list displays are automatically updated to reflect your selections.